BioData-Club/ghpages-rtd/docs/index.md

 # GitHub Pages Tutorial

-This workshop documentation itself is a readthedocs.org site.
+This workshop is documented in a readthedocs.org site.
 It has **Pages** on the left side, page level **Table of contents** on the right side, a **Search bar** in the top right, and **Previous/Next** navigation along the bottom.

-There is a glossary at the end for some common terms used throughout this workshop content.
+There is a glossary at the end for common terms used throughout the content.

+## About BioData Club
+[BioData Club](https://biodata-club.github.io/) is an interdisciplinary community at OHSU dedicated to promoting a fun and supportive culture of co-learning in data science skills and open science principles.
+We host workshops and social events where attendees can learn and work on projects among friends and colleagues.
+Biodata Club welcomes everyone who wants to better their know-how in all things data, regardless of skill level.
+We want to replace statistics anxiety and code fear with inspiration and motivation to learn and share.
+BioData Club is supported by the OHSU Library and DMICE.
+## Code of Conduct
+Please read and abide by our [Code of Conduct](https://biodata-club.github.io/code_of_conduct/), which describes the expectations for all who participate in BioData Club events and virtual spaces, and helps us to create a safe and positive experience for everyone.

+You can report CoC violations to the session instructors or teaching assistants via chat or email.
+If you prefer to report a violation anonymously, [please complete this form](https://ohsu.ca1.qualtrics.com/jfe/form/SV_8joYAQSpzU6kwuN).
+Your code of conduct report will be forwarded to a BioData Club member responsible for monitoring for code of conduct violations and receiving reports, and we'll do our best to address the issue as soon as possible.

 ## Workshop Agenda

 1. *(5 min)* What are you hoping to learn today?